Nhowka/Elmish.Bridge/README.md

 - For defining a mapping so the server can send a different message to the client, chain the config with `Bridge.withMapping`.
 More on that on the next section.

+- (Since 3.0) For defining a custom serializer so you aren't limited on sending JSON data through the socket, pass a custom serializer returning `SerializerResult` to `withCustomSerializer`.
+More on that later.

 ## Minimizing shared messages

 You can share just a sub-set of the messages between client and server.
 The message type used by the first argument of `init` and `update` functions on the server is what will be sent, so on the client you can add a mapping from that type for the type used on the client's `init`/`update`.